SzymonStano/Portfolio/Neural Networks/Neural Networks for solving Ordinary Differential Equations/README.md

 $$y = e^{-t}$$.

 ## Methodology
-*This methodology can be applied to any ODE in residual form.*
+*This methodology can be applied to any ODE in residual form, as further explored in my engineering thesis.*

 The neural network approach involves the following steps: